AmbrogioMB/AmbrogioMB.github.io/teaching.md

 ### Teaching assistant

-Linear Algebra for the Bachelor's course in Bioengineering, 2022 / 2023.
+Linear Algebra for the Bachelor's course in Bioengineering, academic year 2022/2023.

 ### Caffè Beltrami